roo-rb/roo/README.markdown

 # README for Roo

-This is not the official roo repository.
-The maintainer unfortunately uses a private repository and has been unresponsive so I've put the code here to at least continue in the interim.
-If you'd like to contribute to this code, I'm happy to pull your changes in and will make sure they get to the developer if/when he resurfaces.
+This is the semi-official roo repository.
+I've been unable to contact the maintainer so this repository should allow us to continue in the interim.
+If you'd like to contribute I'm happy to pull your changes in and will be making periodic releases from here until we can get the gems on RubyForge.

 ## Installation